mvolkmann/blog/src/indexeddb.md

 - all the record keys and values will be displayed
 - records can be deleted, but not modified

+To delete a record in Chrome, right-click the record and select "Delete".

-To see the contents of IndexedDB databases in Chrome:
+To see the contents of IndexedDB databases in Safari:

 - open the "Web Inspector"
 - click the "Storage" tab